PadsterH2012/Instructors/project_instructions/instruction_modules/module_high_level_planning.md

 - Updated status tracking with Module 6 completion

 ## Next Steps
-Upon successful completion of Module 6, the project instruction system is complete.
-The high_level_plan.md file becomes the primary guide for actual project implementation, with the resume system providing seamless progress tracking and continuation capability.
+Upon successful completion of Module 6, proceed to Module 7: Implementation Tracking System.
+The high_level_plan.md file now serves as the primary project roadmap, and Module 7 will create detailed task-level tracking and progress visualization to guide actual implementation.